Updated: January 2024. (Originally published in 2016).

 You should have seen the resources and effort it took to commission a new piece of machinery in the packaging line.
 If a more efficient or improved option became available, it was sometimes added to the line in addition to, or in place of, one of the old components.
 But each single piece was chosen thoughtfully and intentionally to build the machine.
 Not once did the engineers hear about a new tool and just throw it in because it was the latest thing.
 Any new component was assessed in terms of the machine’s purpose and evaluated to make sure the resources dedicated to adding that component paid a respectable return on investment.

 Take the same attitude with your marketing strategy.
-There are few businesses who have the budgets or resources to implement EVERY marketing tool and tactic available to them.
+Few businesses have the budgets or resources to implement EVERY marketing tool and tactic available to them.
 Assess what’s on offer, and then choose the pieces that will get your machine started and provide a return on your investment.
 Then add new pieces as required to increase the speed, strength or efficiency.
 But don’t be distracted by bright and shiny things.
 Before you get sucked into the latest tools and toys, assess them to determine their value to your specific marketing machine.

 Your marketing machine needs maintenance.